 Academy of Ophthalmology (AAO) and the American Optometric Association (AOA).
 Sports

-is the leading cause of school-age children's eye injuries, but most of those injuries
+is one of the leading causes of school-age children's eye injuries, but most of those

 The AAO, the AOA, and the American Academy of Pediatrics say all kids in organized

 sports should be encouraged to wear the correct eye protection.
 The AAO and the AOA,

 in fact, urge mandatory eye protection in school or community-sponsored sports.

 Sports-related injuries in all age groups happen most often in basketball, racquet